bakera1/hpfolding/README.md

 # hpfolding
 HP Folding Optimisation Model

-Chapter 7.2 - Integer Linear Programming in Computational and Systems Biology

-Author: Dan Gusfield Protein Foldering via the HP Model.
+Integer Linear Programming in Computational and Systems Biology Protein Foldering via the HP Model.

 In a very simplified form, we can consider proteins as strings consisting of hydrophobic (H) and polar (P) elements, e.g. HHPPHHHPHHPH.